mediasemantics/chatapi/README.md

 ```
 nano server.js
 ```
-Replace 'xxxxxxxx' with the 8 digit key that was mailed to you when you signed up for Chatbot API.
+Replace 'xxxxxxxxxxxxxxxxxxxxxxxxx' with the 25 character API Key from the API Dashboard.
 Replace 'xxxxxxx' with the 7 digit mind id.

 Save your changes.